 These checks involve the need to obtain independent documentary verification of the identity and permanent address of the person applying to open the account, and of any third party making payments into the account.
 The checks may include an electronic search of information held about such a person, which can incorporate information held on the electoral roll and the use of credit reference agencies.
+In certain circumstances investors may also be asked to provide additional documentation.

-Completion of our application forms represents permission from you to access this information, in accordance with the UK version of General Data Protection Regulation (Regulation (EU) 2016/679 of the European

-Parliament and the Council of 27 April 2016) and any consequential national data protection legislation.
+Investing in our funds represents permission from you to access this information, in accordance with the UK's Data Protection Act 2018, which implements the EU's General Data Protection Regulation (GDPR) and any consequential national data protection legislation.

 We are also required to record details of all beneficial owners of investments (i.e. in circumstances where one person owns these investments acting on behalf of another person, for example a trustee, we will need information on the person(s) on whose behalf the investments are held).
-Consequently we also need this information to be provided.
+Consequently, we also need this information to be provided.